nolde/vue-plugin-events/README.md

 ### Listening to Events

 The plugin will automatically subscribe a component to events defined within its body.
-That is achieved using a new section named `events`.
+This is achieved using a new section named `events`.
 When your component is destroyed, so are any listeners that have been automatically created.

 The handlers follow a pattern similar to component [`watch`](https://vuejs.org/v2/api/#watch) section.